Infant mortality: Environmental

 Modern research in the United States into racial disparities in infant mortality suggests a link between institutionalized racism and high rates of African American infant mortality.
 In synthesis of this research, it has been observed that "African American infant mortality remains elevated due to the social arrangements that exist between groups and the lifelong experiences responding to the resultant power dynamics of these arrangements."

-It is important to note that infant mortality rates do not decline among African Americans if their socio-economic status improves.
+Infant mortality rates do not decline among African Americans if their socioeconomic status improves.
 Parker Dominguez at the University of Southern California has made some headway in determining the reasons behind this, claiming black women in the US are more prone to psychological stress than women of other races.
 Stress is a leading factor in the start of labor, and therefore, high levels of stress during pregnancy could lead to premature births that have the potential to be fatal for the infant.

 Early childhood trauma

 Early childhood trauma includes physical, sexual, and psychological abuse of a child from birth to five years old.
 Trauma in early childhood has an extreme impact over the course of a lifetime and is a significant contributor to infant mortality.
 Developing organs are fragile, when an infant is shaken, beaten, strangled, or raped, the impact is exponentially more destructive than when the same abuse occurs to a fully developed body.
 Studies estimate that 1–2 per 100,000 U.S. children are fatally injured annually, and it is reasonable to assume that these statistics underrepresent actual mortality.
 Almost three-quarters (70.6%) of child fatalities in FFY 2018 involved children younger than 3 years, and children younger than 1 year accounted for half (49.4%) of all fatalities.
 In particular, correctly identifying deaths due to neglect is problematic, and children with sudden, unexpected deaths or deaths from apparently unintentional causes often have preventable risk factors that are substantially similar to those in families with maltreatment.

 There is a direct relationship between the age at which maltreatment or injury occurs and the risk of death.
 The younger an infant is, the more dangerous the maltreatment.

 Family configuration, child gender, social isolation, lack of support, maternal youth, marital status, poverty, parental adverse childhood experiences, and parenting practices are all thought to contribute to increased risk.